 Be not carried about with divers and strange doctrines.
 For it is a good thing that the heart be established with grace; not with meats, which have not profited them that have been occupied therein.
 We have an altar, whereof they have no right to eat which serve the tabernacle.
 For the bodies of those beasts, whose blood is brought into the sanctuary by the high priest for sin, are burned without the camp.
 Wherefore Jesus also, that he might sanctify the people with his own blood, suffered without the gate.
 Let us go forth therefore unto him without the camp, bearing his reproach.
 For here have we no continuing city, but we seek one to come.

-There was a altar outside the camp of the tribes of Israel in the wilderness and then outside of the ceremonial clean area surrounding Herod’s Temple in Jerusalem, where the bodies of the various sin sacrifices were burned because they were considered unclean.
-This altar is only indirectly mentioned one other time in the NT.
+There was a altar outside the camp of the tribes of Israel in the wilderness and then later a altar outside the ceremonial clean area surrounding Herod’s Temple in Jerusalem, where the bodies of the various sin sacrifices were burned because they were considered unclean.
+This altar is only indirectly mentioned one other time in the New Testament.

 For if the blood of bulls and of goats, and the ashes of an heifer sprinkling the unclean, sanctifieth to the purifying of the flesh: How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?

-Purge your moral conscience from dead works points to , it is a good thing that the heart be established with grace, not by any works of righteousness which we have done.
+Purge your moral conscience from dead works points to Hebrews 13:9, that states it is a good thing that the heart be established with grace, not by any works of righteousness which we have done.
 I view Jesus offering himself without spot to God in concert with the following verses.

 And as it is appointed unto men once to die, but after this the judgment: So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation.